mohantycloud/GitLab-DevSecOps/SAST.md

 #### Where to Find the Report

-`CI/CD Pipeline` After a pipeline run, navigate to the pipeline results (CI/CD > Pipelines > your pipeline).
+Go to CI/CD > Pipelines in your GitLab project.

-`Security Tab` Go to the "Security" tab in the pipeline view.

-`SAST Section` You'll see SAST listed along with any issues found.
+Click on the relevant pipeline.

+Select the Security tab.

+Click on SAST to view the list of vulnerabilities.

 #### Each SAST issue includes :-